use-package User Manual

 5 Installing packages automatically

 The standard Emacs package manager is documented in the Emacs manual (see Package Installation in GNU Emacs Manual).
 The use-package macro provides the :ensure and :pin keywords that interface with that package manager to automatically install packages.
+The :vc keyword may be used to control how package sources are downloaded; e.g., from remote hosts (see Fetching Package Sources in GNU Emacs Manual).
 This is particularly useful if you use your init file on more than one system.

 5.1 Installing package